ligadata-mkhalawi/Kamanja/trunk/docs/source/pmml/intro.rst

 Introduction to PMML
 ====================

-PMML (Predictive Model Markup Language) is a language written in XML that describes the rules that a company wants to give the engine.
+PMML (Predictive Model Markup Language) is a language written in XML that describes the rules that to be given to the engine.

 LigaData chooses an augmented version of the PMML standard from the Data Mining Consortium for writing LigaData models.